annes99/React-Gallery-App/README.md

 * Apply for a  Flickr API key [non-commercial API key](https://www.flickr.com/services/apps/create/apply/)

-* You’ll need to set up a config.js file in your project (save to src/config.js) that imports your API key into your application so that you and other users can request data from the Flickr API
+* You’ll need to set up a config.js file in your project (save to: src/config.js)

 * The config.js file must look like this: